A posteriori analysis for dynamic model adaptation in convection dominated problems: Numerical experiments

 In this test we examine how the adaptive procedure extends into the multi-dimensional setting again using Burgers' equation as an illustrative example.
 In this case the ``complex'' model which we want to approximate is given by

 where $\one = \Transpose{\qp{1,1}}$.
 The simple model we will use in the majority of the domain is given by

+These are coupled with homogenous Dirichlet boundary conditions.
 As in Test 1 we make use of a 1st order IMEX, piecewise linear dG scheme together with Richtmyer fluxes and an IP method for the viscosity.
 We pick an initial condition